ErpNetDocs/tech/modules/crm/clientcenter/getting-started/add-your-first-external-user.md

 If you have not created a Client Center website yet, first complete [Set up a Client Center](set-up-a-client-center.md).

-For the internal ERP.net administrator who will administer the Client Center, see [Grant administrator access](grant-administrator-access.md).
+For the internal ERP.net administrator who will administer the Client Center, see [Set up administrator access](set-up-administrator-access.md).

 ## Create a local account